userravs/simulation-of-gene-regulatory-networks-driving-shape-homeostasis/README.md

 ## Thesis events
 ### 20170901: Started working
-* Cell on a grid capable to reproduce.
+* Cell in a grid capable to reproduce.

 ### 20170907:
 * Plotting works: unefficient way, must improve this!